Jim Shoulders: Honors

+The Jim Shoulders Living Legends Rodeo is one of two major events held each year at the Jim Shoulders Living Legends Arena in Nichols Park in his longtime hometown of Henryetta, Oklahoma.

 Personal life

 Shoulders was born in Tulsa, Oklahoma, on May 13, 1928.
 Shoulders attended East Central High there and graduated in 1946.
 In 1951, he moved to Henryetta.
 In 1947, Shoulders married Sharon Lee Heindselman, and they had four children.
 Shoulders' son, Marvin Paul Shoulders, has also competed professionally in rodeo sports.

 According to his son, Marvin, Shoulders died on June 20, 2007, at 3:30 a.m. in Henryetta, Oklahoma.
 Shoulders fought a long battle with heart disease but succumbed to the disease at his home.